-In an effort to provide sustainable, affordable housing inventory, the City will award a maximum of 14 residential, single family lots through an RFP process and provide a $1.1 million-dollar Revolving Loan Fund at 0% interest to build new single-family residential homes on infill lots within the City of Tampa.
+In an effort to provide sustainable, affordable housing inventory, the City has awarded 14 residential, single-family lots and will provide a $1.1 million of revolving loan funds at 0% interest to build new, affordable homes on existing vacant, city owned lots.
 Click here for more information.

 Hillsborough County and the City of Tampa received federal funding to administer the Rapid Response Recovery Emergency Rental Assistance Program (ERAP).
 The program’s goal is to assist residents who have been financially impacted by the COVID-19 coronavirus pandemic and are unable to pay rent and utilities.